ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 MAV_CMD_NAV_LOITER_UNLIM
 ----------------------------

-Supported by: Copter, Plane (not Rover).
+Supported by: Copter, Plane, Rover.

 Loiter at the specified location for an unlimited amount of time.